TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/05_lesson/project.md

 ## Copyright Note

-The above is adapted from the earsketch teaching resources.
+The above is adapted from the Earsketch teaching resources.